catalyst/moodle-tool_objectfs/README.md

         * **Key_Pair ID from AWS**: Key to identify your trusted signers.
 [Creating CloudFront Key Pairs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs)
         * **PRIVATE Key .pem**:
             * can be one of the following:
-                * A file name with the pem extension e.g.: cloudfront.pem
+                * A file name with the pem extension e.g.: cloudfront.pem.
+The file should be located under the following path: **$CFG->dataroot . '/objectfs/'**
                 * A PEM formatted string. e.g.:
                 <pre>-----BEGIN RSA PRIVATE KEY-----
               S3O3BrpoUCwYTF5Vn9EQhkjsu8s...